spectrochempy/spectrochempy/docs/source/user/api/preferences.rst

 .. configtrait:: SpectroChemPy.do_not_block

-    Make the plots but do not stop (for tests)
+    Make the plots BUT do not stop (for tests)

     :trait type: Bool
     :default: ``False``